 Safety For All – Sustainability Webinar Summary

-Climate change has been recognised as the “biggest global health threat of the 21st Century”.
+The healthcare sector is responsible for almost 5% of global greenhouse gas emissions and has a carbon footprint equivalent to 514 coal-fired power plants.
 Healthcare is one of the most significant contributors to greenhouse gas emissions and there are steps which healthcare professionals and organisations can and should be taking to tackle this issue.
 In 2020, the NHS set out a bold ambition to become the world’s first carbon net zero national health system by 2045.

-The webinar was opened by Charlie Bohan-Hurst from the Safer Healthcare & Biosafety Network who provided a brief summary of the SFA campaign and the importance of sustainability before introducing the first speaker: Angela Hayes, CNS Palliative & Supportive Care, Clinical Sustainability at The Christie Foundation Trust.
+The webinar was opened by Charlie Bohan-Hurst from the Safer Healthcare & Biosafety Network who provided a summary of the SFA and the importance of sustainability before introducing Michelle Sullivan, Head of Public Affairs at Boston Scientific UK & Ireland and Chair of the ABHI.

-The webinar concluded with a lively Q&A. The SFA campaign is planning on hosting another webinar on sustainability later in 2023.
+The webinar concluded with a Q&A from attendees to our guest speakers.
+The SFA campaign is planning to continue their webinar series in 2024.